CiscoDevNet/virlutils/README_virl1.md

 ## Configuration

-There really isn't much to configure, just set your CML credentials.
+There really isn't much to configure, just set your VIRL/CML credentials.
 There are a few different ways to accomplish this, pick whichever one works best for you.
 The options listed below are in the `preferred` order.

 #### .virlrc in working directory